Partnering for Impact: Increasing Postsecondary Success through Cross-sector Collaboration

 - Nurturing the partnership as much as the on-the-ground work.

-This session will include examples of the processes and tools the partners have designed to set goals and track progress as well as the system for communicating across organizations from the building to the district-level.
+This session also included examples of the processes and tools the partners have designed to set goals and track progress as well as the system for communicating across organizations from the building to the district-level.

-Presenters will provide recommendations and “watch outs” for those seeking to build partnerships across organizations, with a particular focus on partnering with complex organizations like school districts.
+Presenters provided recommendations and “watch outs” for those seeking to build partnerships across organizations, with a particular focus on partnering with complex organizations like school districts.